Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 In-place linking
 ----------------

 The other work method consists on changing the system library path so it points to the working copy where the fork library is being modified.
-Typically, this involves building the fork with its specific tool (which often is Automake), changing the environment variable *LD_LIBRARY_PATH*, and running KMS with such configuration that any required shared libraries will load the modified version instead of the one installed in the system.
+Typically, this involves building the fork with its specific tool (which often is Automake), changing the environment variable *LD_LIBRARY_PATH*, and running Kurento Media Server with such configuration that any required shared libraries will load the modified version instead of the one installed in the system.

 This allows for the fastest development cycle, however the specific instructions to do this are very project-dependent.
-For example, when working on the GStreamer fork, maybe you want to run GStreamer without using any of the libraries installed in the system (see https://cgit.freedesktop.org/gstreamer/gstreamer/tree/scripts/gst-uninstalled).

 [TODO: Add concrete instructions for every forked library]